larsgroeber/lpzrobots-install-script/README.md

 ## Usage

-1. Download the script for your distro
+1. Download the zip-archive or clone the repository to your hard-drive
-2. Use `chmod +x install-YOURDISTRO.sh` to make it executable
+2. Use `chmod +x install-YOURDISTRO.sh` to make the script executable
 3. Run `./install-YOURDISTRO.sh` (you will need root permissions)
 4. Follow the instructions